-It is recommended that, should parents or guardians have any questions or concerns regarding their child's classroom experience (grades, progress, behavior, etc.), they contact the classroom teacher directly prior to contacting the school administration.
-Our staff are committed to working with students and their families to create a positive school culture that includes the timely response and resolution of any conflicts or concerns that may arise.
+It is expected that parents or guardians contact the classroom teacher directly if they have any questions or concerns regarding their child's classroom experience (grades, progress, behavior, etc.) Our staff are committed to working with students and their families to create a positive school culture that includes the timely response and resolution of any conflicts or concerns that may arise.